jaychempan/ETS/README.md

 ## 🧠 Overview

 This repository contains our solution for the `open-source track` of the NTIRE 2025 CD-FSOD Challenge.
-We propose a method that integrates **dynamic mixed image augmentation with efficient exploration of domain subspace**, which achieves strong performance on the challenge.
+We propose a method that integrates **dynamic mixed image augmentation with efficient grid-based sub-domain search strategy**, which achieves strong performance on the challenge.

 ---